Subject (Course): Foreign Trade and Business in Jordan. Amman.

 - Services sector: 68% of the total GDP

 - Free Market-Oriented Economy

 - Deep privatisation of the largest state-owned enterprises

 - Jordanian largest port: Port of Aqaba

 - In 2008, Jordan began to feel the effects of the global crisis.

 - The Hashemite Kingdom of Jordan has significant natural resources, but its business sector is not well established, their economy is very open.

-- According to the Heritage Foundation, the Index of Economic Freedom of Jordan
+- According to the Heritage Foundation, the Index of Economic Freedom of Jordan was 52

 - There are substantial trade and investment opportunities in construction, the public sector, and the commercial sector